Critics’ Picks: May 20 - 26, 2016

 Deftly skewering platitudes and self-delusions surrounding racial identity in our advertising-driven society, this sharply written, smartly performed satire manages to be simultaneously thoughtful and laugh-out-loud-funny.
 (Philip Brandes) (Ends Sunday, July 17) Read more

-Not for the faint of heart, Ruby Rae Spiegel's play about the effects of an unwanted pregnancy on a tough but terrified teenage girl and her lonely new friend receives a taut and harrowing staging from director Alana Dietze and features precociously perfect performances by Teagan Rose and Connor Kelly-Eiding as high school swim teammates bonding in a time of confusion and crisis.
-Despite the occasional dramaturgical blunder, the sheer psychic clout of this visceral and important play should not be underestimated.
-You may flinch — but you will be unable to look away.
-(F. Kathleen Foley) (Ends Saturday, May 28)
+Not for the faint of heart, Ruby Rae Spiegel’s play about the effects of an unwanted pregnancy on a tough but terrified teenage girl and her lonely new friend receives a taut and harrowing staging in this remount of Echo Theater Company’s 2016 production.
+(F. Kathleen Foley) (Ends Sunday, May 21) Read more

 Album: ‘Take Me to the Alley’